Monday, December 28, 2020

 New summaries on aging and disability law released

-• “Adult Protective Services – Autonomy Versus Protection
+• “Adult Protective Services – Autonomy Versus Protection”A news release from the center explains:

 • “Guardianship for Adults with Developmental Disabilities in New York.”